Popcorn-Factory/Arsonist-RoR2/README.md

         - Utility
             - Cleanse:
                 - Does not self burn anymore.
+                - Added speed boost on activation
+                - Added fire effect that emits off Arsonist for the duration of the move.
         - Special
             - Masochism
                 - Builds up Anticipation stacks while not activated.